-Our procedures in fact reach this floor, recovering known anomalies for expected utility theory over the specified search space.
-They also go further, uncovering novel anomalies that - to our knowledge - are nowhere in the existing literature.
-Even in this well-trodden domain, our anomaly generation procedures more exhaustively contrast an existing theory against the implications of an alternative theory.
-Though these anomalies are novel, they have an intuitive interpretation.
-One of cumulative prospect theory's core insights is that our perceptions of probabilities exhibit diminishing sensitivity: a shift in probability from 1% to 10% looms larger in our minds than a shift from 41% to 50% (Tversky and Kahneman, 1992).
+These novel anomalies have an intuitive interpretation.
+One of prospect theory's original insights is that our perceptions of probabilities exhibit diminishing sensitivity: a shift in probability from 1% to 10% looms larger in our minds than a shift from 41% to 50% (Tversky and Kahneman, 1992).
 This is captured by the well-known "s-shaped" probability weighting function.
-Importantly, diminishing sensitivity in our perceptions of probabilities means that there are ways to manipulate lottery probabilities that would affect our choices, even though expected utility theory predicts our choices should be unchanged.
+Diminishing sensitivity in our perceptions of probabilities means that there are ways to manipulate lottery probabilities that would affect our choices, even though expected utility theory predicts our choices should be unchanged.
 Indeed, well-known logical anomalies like the Allais paradox are exactly crafted to illustrate such a choice reversal.
-Our algorithmically generated anomalies fall into several distinct categories that illustrate new ways to produce choice reversals across pairs of lottery menus implied by the probability weighting function that are inconsistent with expected utility theory.
+Our algorithmically generated anomalies fall into several distinct categories that illustrate new ways to produce choice reversals across pairs of lottery menus implied by the predictive algorithm that are inconsistent with expected utility theory.
+Importantly, the novel anomalies we discover cannot be cast as variations of the Common ratio or Common consequence effect; they highlight novel violations of expected utility theory that are implied by real lottery choices.

 Automatically producing such anomalies is where our procedures end and is the primary contribution of our work.
-Yet having generated these novel anomalies, one cannot help but wonder: do they actually hold in real data?
-While robustly answering that question is obviously beyond the scope of the present paper, we can take a first step.
-We recruit participants on Prolific to make incentivized choices on a set of our algorithmically generated anomalies.
-We design our survey to mirror recent work testing known anomalies like the Allais paradox and the Common ratio effect (e.g., Harless and Camerer, 1994; Blavatskyy, Ortmann and Panchenko, 2022; Blavatskyy, Panchenko and Ortmann, 2022; Jain and Nielsen, 2023; Mc-Granaghan et al., Forthcoming), providing a benchmark for how "significant" these novel anomalies are.
+Yet having generated these novel anomalies, one cannot help but wonder: do they actually hold in new choice experiments?
+While robustly answering that question is beyond the scope of the present paper, we take a first step.
+We recruit new participants to make incentivized choices on a set of our algorithmically generated anomalies.
+We design our survey to mirror work testing known anomalies like the Allais paradox and the Common ratio effect (e.g., Harless and Camerer, 1994; Blavatskyy, Ortmann and Panchenko, 2022; Blavatskyy, Panchenko and Ortmann, 2022; Jain and Nielsen, 2023), enabling us to provide a benchmark for how "significant" these novel anomalies are.
 On our algorithmically generated anomalies, participants exhibit behavior that is inconsistent with expected utility theory at rates similar to the well-established anomalies of behavioral economics.
-These preliminary findings suggest these algorithmically generated anomalies merit the kind of rigorous experimental scrutiny given to known anomalies generated by researchers.
+These preliminary findings suggest our algorithmically generated anomalies merit further experimental scrutiny.

-Our ultimate goal of course is not to revisit choice under risk not generate novel anomalies for expected utility theory.
+Our ultimate goal was not simply to revisit choice under risk and expected utility theory.
 Rather, this specific illustration demonstrates the broader potential for our anomaly generation procedures.
-Their success in generating novel anomalies in a well-trodden domain suggests they could be valuable in many other areas.
-Indeed, our algorithmic procedures are broadly applicable beyond choice under risk and can be used in any domain where there exists a formal theory and rich data that the theory seeks to explain.
+Their success in generating novel anomalies in a well-trodden domain suggests they could be valuable in other areas.
 Our procedures exploit the fact that supervised machine learning algorithms often uncover novel empirical patterns, ones that our existing theories may not capture.
-Rather than leaving us with a black box predictive algorithm, however, our procedures return anomalies - small collections of examples that may help researchers evaluate and improve theories.
+Rather than leaving us with a black box predictive algorithm, however, our procedures return anomalies - small collections of examples that may help researchers evaluate and improve existing theories.